fboucquez/symbol-bootstrap/docs/start.md

       [default: 60000] If running in detached mode, how long before timing out (in milliseconds)

   --upgrade
-      It upgrades the configuration without dropping the generate keys or stored databases.
+      It regenerates the configuration reusing the previous keys.
+Use this flag when upgrading the version of bootstrap to keep your node up to date without dropping the local data.
+The original preset (-t), assembly (-a), and custom preset (-a) must be used.
+Backup the target folder before upgrading.

 EXAMPLES
   $ symbol-bootstrap start